Typhoon Trami: Meteorological history

 The system moved west-northwestward on September 22, under the influence of a subtropical ridge to its north.
 Benefited from the favourable condition such as high sea surface temperatures (SSTs) of 28 C and low wind shear, Trami gradually intensified, attaining severe tropical storm on the morning, and became the tenth typhoon of the annual typhoon season later that day.
 The JTWC followed suit three hours later.
 Continued moving west-northwestward, Trami kept on intensifying thanks to favorable environmental condition.
 It developed a pinhole eye on that day and entered the Philippine Area of Responsibility, receiving the name "Paeng" from PAGASA.
-However, Trami soon entered a period of eyewall replacement cycle.
-Trami completed this cycle early on September 24 and resumed its intensification, with its eye became larger.
-According to JMA, the storm achieved its peak intensity at 18:00 UTC that day, with 10-minute maximum sustained winds of 195 km/h (120 mph), and a central pressure of 915 hPa (mbar; 27.02 inHg).
-The JTWC said that Trami has become a Category 5-equivalent super typhoon three hours later, with 1-minute sustained winds of 260 km/h (160 mph).